lllDavid/optimizer/README.md

 ![Project Status](https://img.shields.io/badge/status-early%20development-orange)

-- A tool that identifies Python function performance bottlenecks and automatically converts them to optimized Cython code.
+- A tool that allows identifying performance bottlenecks in Python functions, benchmarking and profiling them, and converting the code into optimized Cython.

 ## Features
 ### Implemented